-We assume that the central BH is surrounded by a dark matter spike, formed as a consequence of the adiabatic growth of the central BH in a dark matter halo.
-After its formation, the central density of the dark matter spike is likely to be lowered by several processes, which include the perturbative effect of inspiralling BHs \cite{2020PhRvD.102h3006K} and/or dark matter self-annihilation \cite{Bertone:2006nq,Bertone:2005hw,Bertone:2018xtm}.
-Correspondingly, we model the dark matter spike using a broken power law model:
+We assume that the central IMBH is surrounded by a DM spike, formed as a consequence of the adiabatic growth of the central IMBH in a DM halo.
+After its formation, the central density of the DM spike is likely to be lowered by several processes, which include the perturbative effect of inspiralling BHs \cite{2020PhRvD.102h3006K} and/or DM self-annihilation \cite{Bertone:2006nq,Bertone:2005hw,Bertone:2018xtm,2007PhRvD..76j3532V,2010arXiv1001.3706M}. {We note that the profile of the DM spike depends on the formation history of the central IMBH.
+If the IMBH has experienced disruptive processes such as mergers in the past, the mini-spike would be weakened or even disappear \cite{Eda:2014kra,Eda:2013gg}.
+Furthermore, self annihilations cause the DM density to decay which can result in a weak density plateau, $\propto r^{-0.5}$, near the SMBH \cite{Bertone:2006nq,Bertone:2005hw,Bertone:2018xtm,2007PhRvD..76j3532V,2010arXiv1001.3706M}.
+For the above reasons the slope of a power law DM spike profile $\rho_{\rm sp}(r) \propto r^{-\gamma}$ can be essentially treated as a free parameter within the range $0 \lesssim \gamma \lesssim 3$ \cite{Eda:2014kra,Eda:2013gg}.}